Increasing Aspiration.

 PURPOSE

-By linking communities themselves, health, work, skills, business, the voluntary and community sector and social care, we intend to deliver comprehensive, place-based approach that empowers individuals, supports local economies, and creates long-term positive outcomes.
+By linking communities themselves, health, work, skills, business, the voluntary and community sector and social care, we intend to deliver a comprehensive, place-based approach that empowers individuals, supports local economies, and creates long-term positive outcomes.

-Get involved in Get South Midlands Working
+The Get South Midlands Working Plan

 Challenges facing the SOuth Midlands